-One of the earliest entrepreneurs was Timothy Keeler, who had converted his home, now the Keeler Tavern Museum, into a tavern in 1772.
-(It was fired upon by the British during the Battle of Ridgefield, April 27, 1777.)
-After the Revolutionary War Timothy Keeler began to import goods from New York to resell in his tavern—everything from buttons to rum—and in 1783 Lt.
-Joshua King established the King and Dole store in a small building now grown into the Aldrich Museum of Contemporary Art.
+One of the earliest entrepreneurs was Timothy Keeler, who had converted his home into a tavern in 1772.
+(It was fired upon by the British during the Battle of Ridgefield, April 27, 1777, and is today the Keeler Tavern Museum and History Center.)
+After the Revolutionary War, Keeler began to import goods from New York to resell in his tavern—everything from buttons to rum—and in 1783 Lt.
+Joshua King established the King and Dole store in a small building on the site of what is now the Aldrich Contemporary Art Museum.

 The pace of commerce grew thereafter.
-By 1822 the town had hatters, tailors, weavers, carpenters, silversmiths and 40 shoemakers.
+By 1822, the town had hatters, tailors, weavers, carpenters, silversmiths, and 40 shoemakers.
 The 19th century also saw the birth of industry, beginning with carriage manufacturing.
-By 1830 the Resseguie and Olmstead carriage “manufactory,” called the Big Shop, had become a local landmark on the present site of the Congregational Church.
-Other 19th century manufacturers on south Main made candlesticks, furniture and shirts.
-As they flourished, the owners began to enlarge their homes or build new ones and by 1850 the face of Main Street had begun to change.
+By 1830, the Resseguie and Olmstead carriage “manufactory,” called the Big Shop, had become a local landmark on the present site of the Congregational Church.
+Other 19th century manufacturers on south Main Street made candlesticks, furniture, and shirts.
+As they flourished, the owners began to enlarge their homes or build new ones and by 1850 the face of Main Street had completely changed.